Temascal, Oaxaca

 Temascal is a town in the Mexican state of Oaxaca which is the seat of the municipality of San Miguel Soyaltepec.
 It is part of the Tuxtepec District of the Papaloapan Region.
-The name Soyaltepec means "hill of palm trees" in Náhuatl but the area also carries the Mazatec name of Naxhingee which means “ragged hill”.
+The name Soyaltepec means "hill of palm trees" in Náhuatl but the area also has the Mazatec name of Naxhingee, which means "ragged hill".

-The town
+History

 The original town of San Miguel Soyaltepec was founded in 1500.
 The area saw a battle on 25 April 1865 where invading French forces were defeated by Colonel Luis Pérez Figueroa.
 For this reason, the name of the town was changed to Patriótica Villa de San Miguel Soyaltepec in 1868.

 The Presidente Miguel Alemán dam was completed in 1954, flooding the original town of San Miguel Soyaltepec and forcing the relocation of about 22,000 Mazatecs.